kobilutil/wincon/README.md

 - Maximize to largest available desktop size.

 ## Installation
-It is a 120kb single file executable, with no dependencies.
+It is a 135kb single file executable, with no dependencies.

 So [download][release], save and run.

 ## Running
+Double-clicking from the Explorer will launch wincon in its "monitoring" mode.<br/>
+An icon will be shown in the shell's tray area as an indicator that wincon monitor is running.<br/>
-Double-clicking from the Explorer, wincon will launch %comspec% in a new console window and attach itself to it.
+For all currently open (and future) console windows another instance of wincon will be launch automatically in its "overlay" mode and attach itself to the console.

-Running from an existing console, will cause wincon to attach itself to that console.

 ## Notes
 - ~~Resizing using the left side borders is not implemented yet.~~